acumos/system-integration/z2a/INSTALL.md

 ### Installation Process

->NOTE: This installation process is being is in the process of being modified to automate the status feedback (Step 5 thru Step 7) to make in the installation process smoother.
+>NOTE: This installation process is in the process of being modified to automate the status feedback (Step 5 thru Step 7) to make in the installation process smoother.

 To perform an installation of Acumos, we will need to perform the following steps: